nanoleaningllc/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 The workflow states for a bulk email task are:

-* Queuing: The bulk email task is created and queued for background processing.
+* Queuing: The bulk email task is created and being queued for background processing.
-* Pending: The task is waiting for another task to complete.
+* Pending: The task is queued and is waiting to run.
 * Started: Background processing is in progress to create emailing subtasks.
 * Progress: The emailing subtasks are in progress.
 * Success: All emailing subtasks are complete.
 Note that the bulk email task can